seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 > vedanānirodho, vedanānirodhā taṇhānirodho, taṇhānirodhā upādānanirodho,
 > upādānanirodhā bhavanirodho, bhavanirodhā jātinirodho, jātinirodhā jarāmaraṇaṁ
 > sokaparidevadukkhadomanassūpāyāsā nirujjhanti.
 Evametassa kevalassa
-> dukkhakkhandhassa nirodho hoti.*
+> dukkhakkhandhassa nirodho hoti.*[^fn61]
 >
-> Thus: -This being - this comes to be \
+> Thus: – This being – this comes to be \
-> With the arising of this - this arises \
+> With the arising of this – this arises \
-> This not being - this does not come to be \
+> This not being – this does not come to be \
-> With the cessation of this - this ceases.
+> With the cessation of this – this ceases.
 >
 > And that is to say, dependent on ignorance, preparations come to be;
 > dependent on preparations, consciousness; dependent on consciousness,